GROOMINGS

 Extractedby

-The person who extracted the grooming information from the written records and prepared it for data entry into the database.
+Code for the person who extracted the grooming information from the written records and prepared it for data entry into the database.
+A PEOPLE.Person value.
 This column may not be NULL.